What is the average temperature there like?

 All cabins for school groups (referred to as our Ridge top and Lakeside Cabins) are winterized with bathrooms and showers inside.
 The cabins are equipped with sturdy built in bunk beds and a drawer or shelf for storage.
 Participants do need to provide their own bed linens, pillow, and towels.

 What kind of training does your staff receive?

 Staff are trained in child abuse prevention, CPR/First Aid and epinephrine certification, many also hold higher levels of first aid such as a Wilderness First Responder certification.
 Most of our program instructors have college degrees and prior experience working either in the outdoor education field or with children and youth.
 At the beginning of each fall and spring season we hold a two week staff training that includes instruction in teaching each of our classes as well as in depth training with the adventure activities such as climbing and high ropes.
-Every February our staff participates in the annual PEAK conference at YMCA Camp Greenville providing further training from a variety of experts within the field.
+Every February our staff participates in the annual southeastern AEE conference at YMCA Camp Greenville providing further training from a variety of experts within the field.
 We also hold in-services throughout the year and encourage staff attendance at trainings held at other professional institutions.